georgestinis/PaintApp/README.md

 # PaintApp
 A paint app made with Java... why?
-Because why not!!
+Why not!!